 A pair of shoes, 1886, Vincent van Gogh (oil on canvas)

-Like with the work of Guston, here is little information why van Gogh painted a series of shoes, or to who it belongs.
-Is it the shoes of a peasant, a worker, thrown after a day’s work – the person/feet is absent, but we see worn-out leather shoes?
+Like with the work of Guston, there is little information about why van Gogh painted a series of shoes, or to who it belongs.
+Is it the shoes of a peasant, a worker, thrown after a day’s work – the person/feet are absent, but we see worn-out leather shoes?
 Or do the shoes belong to Van Gogh?
-It could also be a choice of composition and as part of a study for a bigger picture/scene inside a home?
-I am asking myself why did I consider the above thinking when the question is asked to reflect on how to color in the work was probably applied quickly.
-I do believe in this case the object gave him the opportunity to study form, When I want to work in realism, if consider the chosen pallet and try to mix colors, but I have to admit that when a work is done quickly and loosely I need the freedom of changing options and work over something/or erase something.
+It could also be a choice of composition and as part of a study for a bigger picture/scene inside a home.
+I am asking myself why did I consider the above thinking when the question is asked to reflect on how to colour in the work was probably applied quickly.
+I do believe in this case the object gave him the opportunity to study form, When I want to work in realism, if consider the chosen pallet and try to mix colours, but I have to admit that when work is done quickly and loosely I need the freedom of changing options and work over something/or erase something.
 That is why I find working with charcoal and pastels comfortable.